pierreprinetti/openshift-enhancements/enhancements/openstack-baremetal-compute.md

 be used as OpenShift Compute Nodes, when they are made available as Nova flavors.

-In this enhancement, OpenShift's Control Plane nodes run on regular Nova virtual machines.

 ## Motivation

 In heavy-loaded clusters, or when the workload is better handled with specially